Top

 • Insulin Pumps – Malfunctions can result in incorrect insulin delivery, leading to hypoglycemia or hyperglycemia.

-• IVC Filters – Designed to prevent blood clots but may fracture or migrate.
+• IVC Filters – Designed to prevent blood clots, but may fracture or migrate.

 • Breast Implants – Linked to rupture, leakage, or a rare cancer called BIA-ALCL.